Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 6. Whittier

 Whittier is one of the most unique towns you may ever come across.
-There is only one way in and out – that is through a single tunnel…which closes at night.
+There is only one way in and out – through a single tunnel…which closes at night.
 The 200 residents in Whittier?
 Most stay under one single building in the entire town.
 How’s that for community?

 While the town itself is fascinating, you are also close to Prince William Sound.
 Another town called Valdez is the largest port in town – a popular tourist spot.

-Whitter is a unique and memorable stop to learn about a small town with a rich history.
+Whittier is a unique and memorable stop to learn about a small town with a rich history.
 A must-see if you have more time on your drive from Anchorage to Seward.

 7. Moose Pass